ollipal/sshkeyboard/README.md

 pip install sshkeyboard
 ```

-Simple examble to fire events when a key is pressed or released
+Simple example to fire events when a key is pressed or released.
-`esc` ends listening by default:
+`esc` key ends listening by default:

 ```python
 from sshkeyboard import listen_keyboard